syncfusion-content/maui-docs/MAUI/TimePicker/Customizations.md

 #### FontSize

-FontSize of the footer text can be customized by setting the [`SfDatePicker.FooterView`]() property.
+FontSize of the footer text can be customized by setting the [`SfTimePicker.FooterView`]() property.

 {% tabs %}